 Jamie Pacheco attended the University of Maine, achieving a B.S. in Animal Veterinary Sciences.
 After choosing to exit the veterinary world, she turned to the non-profit sector, doing food system and land-use based work.
 This eventually led her to co-founding New Beet Market (NBM) in partnership with Seeds of Independence and acting as the Managing Partner.
-NBM is a restaurant that offers internships to high school students as part of their academic curriculum, provides from-scratch, locally sourced school lunches to 2 schools and buys locally sourced food.
+NBM offered internships to high school students as part of their academic curriculum, provided from-scratch, locally sourced school lunches to 2 schools and bought locally sourced food.
 Jamie now works for the Brunswick-Topsham Land Trust and as the Wellness Coordinator for the Merrymeeting Food Council.
 Jamie lives in Bath with her family.

 Karen Parker is the Executive Director for Mid Coast Hunger Prevention Program.
 Her passion is finding innovative ways to increase access to healthy food for all.
 She received her undergraduate degree from the University of Connecticut.
 In 2007, she received her MBA from Southern New Hampshire University and in 2011 a Masters in Organizational Leadership.
 Karen resides in Brunswick with her husband and son.
 In her spare time she loves to hike and watch her son play baseball.